Abusalah0/Abusalah0/README.md

 # 💫 About Me:
-🔭 working on making my own terminal emulator called Minishell <br>🌱 I’m a cs student learning web development and software development at 42Amman
+🔭 I’m a Computer Science student Currently learning software development at 42Amman

 # 💻 Tech Stack: